ihmcrobotics/valkyrie/README.md

 The `rosURI` is the URI of the ROS 1 master.

-You can also configure the ROS 1 communication using the `IHMC_ROS_URI` environment variable.
+You can also configure the ROS 1 communication using the `ROS_MASTER_URI` environment variable.

 # Further information and documentation